EMERGENCY SERVICE

 Erie County's clay, rock, and high water tables trip up contractors who aren't from here.

-Erie County frost line: 42 inches — all foundations must dig below this depth
+Erie County frost line: 42 inches.
+Foundation work has to go below this depth.

 Lackawanna & South Buffalo